Skip to main content

 A case without a main contact cannot send forms or communications to external parties.
 Always add a main contact to enable full case functionality.

-You can add additional contacts with different roles (billing, legal, technical, etc.) as needed, but the main contact is essential for the case workflow.
+You can add additional contacts with different roles as secondary contacts, but the main contact is essential for the case workflow.

 If you create a case from a form submission or email, the sender’s information is automatically added as the main contact.